swisspost/design-system/.changeset/khaki-pets-relax.md

 '@swisspost/design-system-documentation': minor
 ---

-Added a documentation page for the angular pattern `custom-select` which is bades on the ng-bootstrap `dropdown` component.
+Added a documentation page for the angular `custom-select` component based on the ng-bootstrap `dropdown` component.